Student Rights, Responsibilities and Grievances

 Student Code of Conduct

 Moreno Valley College works to ensure a safe, welcoming, and productive learning environment.
 As such, MVC has a student code of conduct as well as methods of reporting concerns or misconduct for both students and college employees.
-For more information regarding our efforts toward safety and accountability, please see the information below.

 If you need immediate support or assistance, please contact the Student Assessment, Facilitation and Evaluation (SAFE) team.
 SAFE offers crisis intervention services and support for individual students.